jkeifer/410Labs/Lab4/README.md

 requirements.
 For the purpose of this assignment, you should use the following values to produce the final output:

-- Max water distance:
+- Max water distance: 300 meters

-- Minimum elevation:
+- Minimum elevation: 1500 meters

-- Maximum elevation:
+- Maximum elevation: 2000 meters

-- Maximum slope:
+- Maximum slope: 8.0 degrees

-- Suitable soil types: 1, 4 and 5
+- Suitable soil types: 2, 6, 10, 20, and 42

-- Minimum site area:
+- Minimum site area: 40,000 square meters

+Also, keep the following in mind:

+- The processing extent should be equal to the elevation raster extent.

+- Do not include cells where the distance to a water feature is 0.
+  Not all of the cell will be available for building and/or accessible.

+- Always use the elevation raster as the template for output cell resolution to ensure your raster layers will line up correctly.

+- When you convert your raster to polygons, do not simplify them.

 The final output of the script should be a feature class containing polygons of all suitable areas.
 All intermediate layers should